 You can clone an existing integration to create an exact copy for making, auditing, or testing changes.
-This works best when you want to keep all your configurations and mappings while using a new connection.
+It works best when you want to keep all your configurations and mappings while using a new connection.
 Remember, cloning is done at the integration level, not the flow level.
 You can't clone one flow; you'll have to clone the entire integration.
-This doesn't mean that you can't change a flow.
-It just means that if you want to manage or test a flow using Integration Lifecycle Management you'll need to clone an entire integration.
+You can still change a flow; this restriction just means that if you want to manage or test a flow using Integration Lifecycle Management, you must clone the entire integration.
 Don't forget that you can leverage concurrencies and multiple connections to help your integrations run smoothly.

 - Learn about Integration Lifecycle Management

 - Back up an integration with a snapshot

 - Create and pull changes from one integration to another

 - Review changes within a pull or revert

 - Merge changes after a pull